samcaetano/text_mining_twitter/README.md

-# insurance-companies-analysis_visualization
+# Data visualization in followers from brazilian insurance companies on Twitter

-an analysis on the clustering of insurance's follower's accounts from Twitter
+An analysis on the clustering of insurance's follower's accounts from Twitter.
+This work implements some features of data visualization, data mining and text mining.